 The Administrator in Training (AIT) candidate will work closely with the Continuing Care Administrator and other Continuing Care Leaders to learn the overall management of Continuing Care.
 The AIT will be responsible for understanding the roles and responsibilities of other departments within the community and how they function to provide the highest quality of resident services and care while meeting or exceeding federal, state, and local regulations and Erickson Living’s quality and service standard.

-Throughout this training, the candidate will be exposed to various components of operations and charged with understanding the importance of the following: • Compliance with all federal, state, local, and facility regulations and policies.
+Throughout this training, the candidate will be exposed to various components of operations and charged with understanding the importance of the following:

 • How to manage occupancy development of Continuing Care and the importance of actively marketing the continuum of care through networking in the community with residents, families, discharge planners, social service workers, local business organizations and other referral sources.